alxc75/docuchat/README.md

 ![Python Version](https://img.shields.io/badge/Python-3.11-blue?logo=python)

+## **NOTE: a deep rework of docuchat is on the way with free cloud-based models and smarter document management**

 ## Features

 - **Intuitive, no-code UI**: enter your OpenAI API key in the Settings and you're ready to go.